 Why I like being an independent contractor: I can make a living playing.
 There are very, very few organizations that have the amount of work necessary to employ a musician full-time.
 The vast majority of highly successful music companies have enough work to employ musicians part-time.
 If I were employed by one office exclusively, I’d be working part-time, and not enough to qualify for any sort of health and retirement benefits.

-What I want lawmakers to know: Without understanding how various industries work, you can’t effectively judge whether this bill should apply to those industries.
-You need to talk to lots of people in lots of industries that consist of mostly independent contractors to understand why they want to be independent contractors.
-If they don’t want to be independent contractors, then you know it’s an industry that needs regulation in order to force a switch.
+What I want lawmakers to know: You need to talk to lots of people in lots of industries that consist of mostly independent contractors to understand why they want to be independent contractors.